rg-3/salah.rb/README.md

 ## <a id='thanks'> Thanks </a>

-Thanks to the developers and people at [PrayerTimes.date](https://www.prayertimes.date) for providing the free web API service that powers salah.rb.
+Thanks to the developers at [PrayerTimes.date](https://www.prayertimes.date) for providing the free web API service.

-Thanks to The Sustainer for guiding me towards working on this project.

 ## <a id='license'> LICENSE </a>